Reyan-786/Liveness-Detection-for-Facial-Recognition-System/README.md

 ## Overview

-This project utilizes a combination of face detection using MTCNN (Multi-task Cascaded Convolutional Networks) and liveness detection using a pre-trained deep learning model.
+This project utilizes a combination of face detection using MTCNN (Multi-task Cascaded Convolutional Networks) and liveness detection using a VGG based deep learning model.
 The liveness detection model is trained to classify live faces from video streams.

 ## Prerequisites